Yandex Cloud

 5. Click Edit.

 To view the new password, select the Users tab on the cluster page and click View password in the user's row.
-This will open the page of the Yandex Lockbox secret that stores the password.
+This will open the page of the Yandex Lockbox secret that stores your password.
 The new password version is labeled as Current.

 To view passwords, you need the lockbox.payloadViewer role.